pbmoses/go-tools/kube/README.md

 Basic understanding of Go, Go properly installed.

 ## Metrics secrets generator
-Thie Go tool will output 3 secrets; one admin, one for S3 storage and one for the license.jwt that is provided.
+This Go tool will output 3 secrets; one admin, one for S3 storage and one for the license.jwt that is provided.
 COmmand line arguments can be used or config.json.
 ` go build metrics-secrets-generator.go` or `go run  go build metrics-secrets-generator.go`

 ## Admin Secret Generator